mozilla-releng/relengdocs/explanations/best-practices/code-reviews.rst

 Requesting a review
 ===================

 - **Load:** requests should be well balanced among team members so we don't overload a single individual.
-GitHub's CODEOWNERS files can help with this.
-- **Reminders:** the Slack channel `#releng-notifications <https://app.slack.com/client/T027LFU12/CN77C0BUG>`__ will remind the reviewer when there is an outstanding request.
+- **Reminders:** the Slack channel `#releng-notifications <https://app.slack.com/client/T027LFU12/CN77C0BUG>`__ helps reminding the reviewer when there is an outstanding request in a tracked GitHub repo.
 - **Cognitive load:** it's easier for the human brain to focus on several things, one by one, rather than one big thing.
-Split your review into several atomic commits.
+Split your changes into several atomic commits.
 That will speed up the review.
 - **Context:** provide information about why you are proposing this change.
 It can either be the commit message, the Pull Request title, or the bug report itself.
 - **All green:** ensure required checks are passing before submitting review request by creating